-Scalding hazard During motorcycle operation, the coolant gets very hot and is under pressure.
+Danger of scalding During motorcycle operation, the coolant gets very hot and is under pressure.

-Do not open the radiator, radiator hoses and other components of the cooling system while the engine is warm.
-Let the engine and cooling system cool down first.
-If you get scalded, immediately flush the affected areas with lukewarm water.
+Do not remove the radiator cap, radiator hoses or other cooling system components when the engine is hot.
+Allow the engine and cooling system to cool down.
+In case of scalding, rinse immediately with lukewarm water.

-Danger of poisoning Coolants are poisonous and a health hazard.
+Danger of poisoning Coolant is poisonous and a health hazard.

-Avoid contact between coolants and skin, eves and clothing.
-If fuel gets into your eves, rinse immediately with water and contact a doctor.
+Avoid contact between coolant and skin, eyes and clothing.
+If it gets into your eyes, rinse immediately with water and contact a doctor.
 Wash affected skin areas immediately with soap and water.
 If coolant is swallowed, contact a doctor immediately.
 Change clothes that have come into contact with coolants.
-Keep coolants out of the reach of children.
+Keep coolant out of the reach of children.

-Impaired cooling efficiency due to air trapped in the cooling system.
-Engine damage
+Engine damage Impaired cooling efficiency due to air trapped in the cooling system.